antoniouaa/hiremepls/src/posts/Struggles-with-mocking-and-pandas.md

 import pandas
 import faker
-from faker.providers import python as faker_python
+from faker.providers import python

 T = typing.TypeVar("T")
 Shape = dict[str, T]

 fake = faker.Faker()
-fake.add_provider(faker_python)
+fake.add_provider(python)
 </code></pre>

-_faker_python_ gives us access to a few Python specific functions. <span class="inline-code-block">T = typing.TypeVar("T")</span>
+_faker.providers.python_ gives us access to a few Python specific functions. <span class="inline-code-block">T = typing.TypeVar("T")</span>
 allows us to declare a generic type T, we're going to use it to annotate our functions in a bit.

-Let's define a simple interface for this module with 2 functions, one to act as our DataFrame mocking function and the other one to help generate the columns of data for each data type.
+Let's define a simple interface and implementation for this module with 2 functions, one to act as our DataFrame mocking function and the other one to help generate the columns of data for each data type.

 <pre><code class="language-python">
 def MockFrame(shape: Shape, rows: int = 100) -> pandas.DataFrame: